Robot Repair Service

 Tier 1 — GPK-32, MLT-JR & Related Compact Robots

 For small tracked inspection and development platforms.
 Includes GPK-32 (all generations), MLT-JR, Tri-Wheel MLT-JR, SGT/SST tethered crawlers, and similar compact units.
-Send the robot and OCU; we schedule pickup after payment.
+Pack the robot and OCU.
+After payment, we send a FedEx label and you drop the shipment at your nearest FedEx location.

 Mid-Size Platforms